2017 and the search for returns: the low-return imperative

 How low will returns be in 2017?

-We believe the search for returns in 2017 is not going to get any easier against a backdrop of high equity prices (notably in the US), narrow credit spreads and low bond yields.
+We believe the search for returns in 2017 is not going to get any easier against a backdrop of high U.S. equity prices, narrow credit spreads and low bond yields.

 The election of Donald Trump as U.S. president has thrown an extra element of uncertainty into our global economic outlook.
 We believe markets are assuming the new administration will have a policy mix that will boost growth, equities and the U.S. dollar (tempered modestly by recent presidential tweets), as well as push the U.S. Federal Reserve (Fed) into more rate hikes this year.

 Yet, there are still uncertainties about the new president's views.
 For example, some of his campaign comments about withdrawing from trade deals and imposing tariffs on China, if enacted, have the potential to send the global economy into a renewed downturn.
 The post-election optimism driving markets in late 2016 could quickly reverse.

 The market environment is also creating huge challenges that necessitate change.
 Specifically, our 2017 capital markets forecasts in our annual Global Market Outlook are calling for very low returns across asset classes over the next seven to ten years.

 I believe that this challenging environment helps to create a simple low-return imperative for investors: When expected future market returns are likely to be lower than the required rate of return, we believe an investor cannot afford to ignore any investment strategy that may offer incremental return, take on risks they do not expect to get paid for or disregard implementation efficiency.

 With this backdrop, we believe investors should respond in three ways:

 - Diversify sources of returns